 “The biggest challenge in the ICU today is the increased complexity of the patient demographics and the lack of resources to care for them,” says Jennie Haag, director of product management for ventilation for the Swedish medical equipment provider Getinge.
 “We are being born earlier and we live longer than ever before.
 This is, of course, wonderful, but it also comes with challenges.”

-Although we think of medicine today as quite advanced, providers of healthcare have had good reason to be cautious in embracing the digital revolution that's transforming the business world.
+Although we think of medicine today as quite advanced, in fact providers of healthcare have been cautious to embrace the digital revolution transforming the business world, for a good reason.
 It’s one thing to trust your credit card number to a platform that automates a payment process, and quite another to trust your life to a platform that automates vital sign monitoring.
 But the transformation is happening, and ICUs stand to benefit greatly as they face the dual challenge of increasingly older patient populations and increasingly smaller staff sizes.

 Advanced monitoring techniques, for instance, provide doctors with more moment-by- moment information than they’ve ever had before.
 Instead of just heart rate and blood pressure, doctors today can assess blood chemistry, the volume of air moving through the lungs, tiny twitches in the diaphragm that signal the urge to breathe, brain activity and organ functionality, among many other things.

 This higher level of information allows doctors to diagnose and treat patients with increased specificity.
 For decades, the advances of evidence-based medicine have allowed doctors to better understand how efficient and effective treatments are at the population level.
 But as David A. Kaufman, MD, Pulmonary & Critical Care Medicine at NYU School of Medicine in New York, likes to say, “Ultimately, every patient is his own universe.”